Section 194Q on Purchase Invoices in India

 For AP, the GST question is not abstract.
 It changes the deduction base on a live invoice.
 If GST is shown separately and tax is deducted when the invoice is credited, the 194Q base can be taken on the goods value excluding GST.
 That makes the invoice layout important, because AP needs the taxable value and the GST component to be clearly visible as separate amounts.

-The answer changes when payment happens first.
-In a payment-first flow, AP should expect deduction on the full amount paid, because the business is deducting before the invoice-credit event that would otherwise allow the separately shown GST amount to be carved out.
-That is the practical answer to the 194Q GST included or excluded invoice question: the document presentation matters, but the workflow timing matters just as much.
+If payment happens before credit, AP should expect deduction on the full amount paid, because the business is deducting before the invoice-credit event that would otherwise allow separately shown GST to be carved out.
+In practice, the GST base depends on both invoice presentation and whether credit or payment came first.

 Advance Payments, Purchase Returns, and Other Situations That Need Documentation